 Additionally, if you have a favorite land-based casino nearby, you may want to see if that casino has an online presence in order to take advantage of loyalty programs that cross over between online and in-person play.

 Can I try the games for free?

 Yes.
 Legal casinos in the USA offer demo versions of their games that you can play without depositing.
 Some casinos require you to sign up for an account and log in before trying the demo games while others will let you play with no registration necessary.

 How much can I win playing online?

 There are no limits to how much you can win playing online at legal casino sites.
-If you hit a major progressive jackpot at licensed gambling site, you’ll be paid the full amount within days.
-This is a major advantage over offshore casinos which a) are not guaranteed to pay at all and b) usually restrict withdrawals to a few thousand dollars per week.
+If you hit a major progressive jackpot at a licensed US casino, you’ll be paid the full amount within days.
+This is a major advantage over offshore casinos which a) is not guaranteed to pay at all and b) usually restrict withdrawals to a few thousand dollars per week.

 How do I deposit to and withdraw from online casinos?